wangziqi2013/wangziqi2013.github.io/_posts/2020-05-31-a-robust-main-mem-compression-scheme.markdown

 can be accommodated by the hystereses area.
 Even if the increase of size in cache blocks trigger a cache line relocation, as long as the increased amount does not exceed the extra space after the subpage, no other subpage within the same needs to be relocated.
+Similarly, when a line shrinks in size after compression, the hystereses also prevents other lines or subpages from being relocated.

 Size classes of blocks and subpages are encoded in page table entries.
 For n size classes, log2(n) bits are used in total to encode one block and subpage.
 The size class of the page is also stored as part of the page property.
 The paper did